Stem Cells for Treating Prostate Cancer

 • Prostate Biopsies

-• Imaging tests from MRI scan, CT scan, bones scan, or transrectal ultrasound
+• Imaging tests from MRI scan, CT scan, bone scan, or transrectal ultrasound

 • T – the T component is used to measure the size & extent of the Tumor